bevyengine/bevy-website/content/learn/contribute/policies/ai.md

   license out the generated work for use in open source projects?
 Is the copyright transferable through the same legal framework that exists for works that were not AI generated?
-- If there is a minimum thresholdof human contribution to a combined work derived from AI-generated works for it to be considered copyrightable, where does that threshold lie, and is it consistently applicable to all types of contributions that Bevy Organization accepts?
+- If there is a minimum threshold of human contribution to a combined work derived from AI-generated works for it to be considered copyrightable, where does that threshold lie, and is it consistently applicable to all types of contributions that Bevy Organization accepts?